A universal example for quantitative semi-uniform stability: A means to quantify odd over odd rational approximations

 \section{A means to quantify odd over odd rational approximations}

-For the proofs of our main results related to the example in Section \ref{sec:exaeasy}, rational approximations of irrational numbers, so that both numerator and denominator are odd integers, are the decisive objects to understand.
-Put differently, for $\alpha\in \bbR$, the function
+For the proofs of our main results related to the example in Section~\ref{sec:exaeasy}, rational approximations of irrational numbers -- so that both numerator and denominator are odd integers -- are the decisive objects to understand.
+Put differently,

-can serve as a means to quantify the error for odd/odd rational approximations of $\alpha$ in the following sense.
+for irrational $\alpha$ can serve as a means to quantify the error for odd/odd rational approximations of $\alpha$ in the following sense.

 \begin{theorem} If $\alpha\in \bbR$ is irrational, then there exist $c,C>0$ such that

 for all odd integers $v$. \end{theorem}